drts01/notes/stackedit/presentations/2019-py-pkging.md

 ### Setup<span></span>.cfg

 _notes:
- - simpler and easier to
+ - simpler and easier to understand